-We get a lot of questions about lead service lines and we thought that it would be worth putting together an article that talks about some of the lesser known places where lead can exist in residential plumbing.
+We get a lot of questions about lead service lines and how to tell if you have lead pipes, and we thought that it would be worth putting together an article that talks about some of the lesser known places where lead can exist in residential plumbing.
 Most people are surprised to learn that up until 2014, EPA allowed lead exist in fixtures & valves used for drinking water lines!

 The Evolution of “Lead Free” Plumbing

 When the Safe Drinking Water Act (SDWA) was amended in 1986, it mandated that residential plumbing could not use any pipe, pipe fitting, solder, flux, or fixture that was not “lead free.”
 While the term “lead free” seems pretty straightforward, the law allowed for the definition of "lead free" to evolve.
 The chart below shows allowable lead levels in solder, pipes, fittings, and fixtures through the 25+ years that lead was phased out of plumbing.
 It's worth pointing out that, it wasn’t until very recently (2014) that all pipes/fittings/fixtures used for drinkable water were required to contain negligible amounts of lead.

 Maximum Levels of Lead Allowed in Residential Plumbing

 |Years||Solder/Flux||Pipes, Fittings, Valves|

 Note: Things like toilets, urinals, bidets, tub fillers, shower valves are excluded from these regulations

 How to Determine If Plumbing in Your Home Is Lead Free

 Solder: Unfortunately, there is no easy way to visually tell how much lead is in soldered joints after the connection is made.
 If you are getting plumbing work done, it's ok to ask your plumber to see the package for the solder that they are using.
 It should prominently say “lead free” on it.

 What To Do If Your Home Has Lead Plumbing